shoenig/donutdns/README.md

 ## Project Overview

-Module `gophers.dev/cmds/donutdns` provides a CoreDNS plugin as well as a standalone executable DNS server that can be used to block DNS queries to domains used by online advertisers, trackers, scammers, and crypto miners.
+The `gophers.dev/cmds/donutdns` module provides a [CoreDNS](https://coredns.io) plugin as well as a standalone executable DNS server that can be used to block DNS queries to domains used by online advertisers, trackers, scammers, and crypto miners.
+The project is meant to be a simpler alternative to the venerable [Pi-Hole](https://pi-hole.net).
+In particular, `donutdns` is easy to run as a **non-root** Docker container with little to no configuration.

 ## Domain Block Lists